DUI in Pinellas County, FL

 The Pinellas County Sheriff’s Office focuses on maintaining safe waterways, especially since the county is surrounded by water on three sides.
-Boating and water sports are particularly common through the county.
+Boating and water sports are prevalent in the county.

-The Sheriff’s Office Marine Unit in Pinellas County helps with investigating drunk or impaired boat operators for BUI throughout the county.
-The deputies on the Marine Unit with the Pinellas County Sheriff's Office also work with deputies on the STEP Unit (Traffic Enforcement Unit or DUI Enforcement Unit).
+The Sheriff’s Office Marine Unit in Pinellas County helps investigate drunk or impaired boat operators for BUI throughout the county.
+The deputies on the Marine Unit with the Pinellas County Sheriff’s Office also work with deputies on the STEP Unit (Traffic Enforcement Unit or DUI Enforcement Unit).

-Deputies on the Marine Patrol in Pinellas County also participate in Boating Safety Awareness Campaigns throughout the year.
+Deputies on the Marine Patrol in Pinellas County also participate in Boating Safety Awareness Campaigns annually.

 Recent DUI Enforcement Efforts in Pinellas County

-Deputies with the Pinellas County Sheriff's Office (PCSO) just released the results of an overnight DUI Wolf Pack in Pinellas County.
-The press release is numbered 19-105 and published on the PCSO website on July 6, 2019.
-This overnight DUI Wolf Pack operation was conducted on a county-wide basis over the 4th of July Holiday Weekend.
+Deputies with the Pinellas County Sheriff’s Office (PCSO) just released the results of an overnight DUI Wolf Pack in Pinellas County.
+Press release 19-105 was published on the PCSO website on July 6, 2019.
+This overnight DUI Wolf Pack operation was conducted county-wide over the 4th of July Holiday Weekend.